danielwrobert/mdx-blog-demo/NOTES.md

 ```

 Notice the extra lines between the component tag and the markdown text.
 Also notice the lack of indentation to the markdown text.

+## Deploying a Gatsby Site

+In this lesson, we will set up our site to deploy to Netlify.

+TIL, you can also set up a staging site via a separate branch with Netlify.
+To do this (at the time of the video recording) visit the Netlify admin and go to **Deploy Settings > Build Settings > Deploy Contexts**.
+Click on the **Edit settings** and set up **Branch Deploys**.
+Change the option to "Let me add individual branches" and then add your additional branch names under there (ex., `staging`).

+This will add a new site at the same url prefixed with your branch name and two dashes.
+For example, `staging` branch would be prefixed with `staging--`.